-10.7 Resolution of Disputes Regarding Compensation
+10.7 Resolution of Disputes Regarding Rate Adjustments

-Any dispute regarding the Annual Fee Rate Adjustment, Franchisee's compensation, or extraordinary adjustments described in Section 10.8 shall be mediated in good faith by a mediator selected and acceptable to both parties.
-The costs of mediation shall be shared by the Parties.
+Any dispute regarding the Annual Fee Rate Adjustment, Franchisee's compensation, or the computation thereof or any other dispute regarding Franchisee's reimbursement for fees, special services, or extraordinary adjustments described in Section 10.8 shall be mediated in good faith by a mediator selected and acceptable to both parties.
+The costs of mediation shall be shared by the parties.
 Extraordinary increases shall be governed by Section 10.8.
 The rates in effect at the time such dispute is submitted to the Board of Supervisors shall remain in effect pending resolution of such dispute.